Universality for transversal Hamilton cycles: Concluding remarks

 \section{Concluding remarks}

 Given an extremal threshold for a certain subgraph with $m$ edges, one can ask whether the same (asymptotic) condition applied to a family of $m$ graphs $\mbf G$ guarantees the existence of a transversal copy of that subgraph.
-This question was posed by Joos and Kim \cite{jooskim} and formalised in \cite{ghmps} through the notion of \emph{colour-blindness}.
+This question was posed by Joos and Kim \cite{jooskim} and formalised by Gupta, Hamann, M\"uyesser, Parczyk and Sgueglia \cite{ghmps} through the notion of \emph{colour-blindness}.
 Following our work here, one can ask whether this condition in fact guarantees universality for transversal copies of the subgraph in question.

 Formalising slightly, one can define the \emph{transversal threshold} for a given $m$-edge subgraph $J$ to be the optimal extremal condition (for example a minimum degree or density condition) which, when applied to each graph of an $m$-graph collection $\mbf G$, guarantees a transversal copy of $J$, and the \emph{pattern threshold} to be the optimal extremal condition guaranteeing \emph{all possible} rainbow colour patterns of $J$.
 Clearly the pattern threshold is always at least as large as the transversal threshold, which is in turn at least as large as the classical extremal threshold (by considering many copies of the same host graph as in the introduction).
 In this terminology, Joos and Kim \cite{jooskim} showed that for Hamiltonicity, the extremal and transversal minimum degree thresholds coincide exactly and our result here shows that the pattern threshold is also asymptotically the same.
 On the other hand, the construction given in Section \ref{sec:counterex} shows that the pattern threshold does not coincide exactly with the other two thresholds.
 It would be interesting to establish the location of more transversal and pattern thresholds for different subgraphs and whether they (exactly or asymptotically) coincide, or if there is separation.